 From mountaintop escapes for two complete with hot tubs and fireplaces to huge homes large enough for your extended family close to ski slopes, cabins are a wonderful way to come together on a family vacation or a romantic getaway for two.

-And across America, some of our favorite vacation spots are exceptional places to rent a cabin for a few days or a few weeks.
-Here, we've outlined 9 of our favorite spots to rent a cabin in the U.S.
+And across America, some of our favorite vacation spots are exceptional places to rent a cozy cabin for a few days or a few weeks.
+Here, we’ve outlined our favorite spots to rent a cabin in the U.S.

-But keep in mind -- most cabin rentals have a minimum stay, and many have strict rules, including no pets and no group rentals for anyone under 21.
+Keep in mind — most cabin rentals have a minimum stay, and many have strict rules, including no pets and no group rentals for anyone under 21.
 Be sure to check the fine print before you book or sign a contract.
-And some cabins are in areas that may not have WiFi, or aren't accessible during bad weather.
-Check your contract for what happens when weather keeps you from enjoying your stay.
+And some cabins are in areas that may not have Wi-Fi or aren’t accessible during bad weather.
+Check your contract for what happens when the weather keeps you from enjoying your stay.

 If you can get there though, there’s nothing like curling up in front of a fire in your mountaintop cabin while snow falls outside.
 Trust me on this.